 We have limited experience marketing and selling our products and related services.
-We began selling our Swoop MRI scanner in 2020 and currently sell the device directly to customers through direct sales.
+We began selling our Swoop® system in 2020 and currently sell the device directly to customers through direct sales.
 Future sales of our products will depend in large part on our ability to effectively market and sell our products and services, successfully manage and expand our sales force, and increase the scope of our marketing efforts.
-We may also enter into distribution arrangements in the future.
+We have entered into distribution arrangements and may enter into additional distribution arrangements in the future.
 Because we have limited experience in marketing and selling our products, our ability to forecast demand, the infrastructure required to support such demand and the sales cycle to customers is unproven.
 If we do not build an efficient and effective marketing and sales force, our business and operating results will be adversely affected.